irenetoo/Data-analysis-/README.md

 java, hadoop, apache spark (in future)

-for mobile users: my repositories are in 'view code' section
+for mobile users:
+my repositories are in 'view code' section to view ipynb files, scroll to the bottom and click 'desktop version' at the right